cloudposse/atmos/website/docs/reference/alternatives.md

 ---
-title: Atmos Alternatives
+title: Atmos Alternatives & Inspirations
 sidebar_label: Alternatives
 sidebar_position: 3
 ---

-To better understand where Atmos fits in, it may be helpful to understand some of the alternative tooling it seeks to replace.
+To better understand where Atmos fits in, it may be helpful to understand some of the alternative tooling that has inspired it's design or serve as possible alternatives to its approach.
-There are lots of great tools out there and we're going through a bit of a "DevOps Rennisance" when it comes to creativity on how to automate systems.

 ## Conceptual Inspiration